-“Gifted children are extremely intelligent pupils with an IQ of over 125, while talented children score nearly as high in intelligence – overall, they make up around 10 per cent of schoolchildren, and they tend to have similar characteristics and needs for support in their development.
+“Gifted children are extremely ‘intelligent’ pupils with an IQ of over 125, while talented children score nearly as high in intelligence – overall, they make up around 10 per cent of schoolchildren.
 If we can spot these children in time, we can make a world of difference when it comes to developing their potential and not least helping them to thrive at school, so they don’t feel out of place or excluded,” explains Rikke Christensen.

 She owns the consulting firm Clever Consulting which advises primary and lower secondary schools on how to create the best conditions for gifted children – in relation to organising both the teaching and the physical surroundings.
-She worked as a primary and lower secondary school teacher for 16 years before embarking on further studies in project management and process optimisation and starting Clever Consulting in 2016.
+She worked as a school teacher, consultant, and principal for 16 years before embarking on further studies in project management and process optimisation and starting Clever Consulting in 2016.

 Look for these characteristics